-The Chase Sapphire Preferred Card comes with 60,000 bonus Chase points after you spend $4,000 on purchases within the first three months of account opening.
+The Chase Sapphire Preferred Card comes with 100,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.

 The card earns 2 Chase points per dollar for travel and restaurants.
 It’s a card we keep year after year because its travel insurance is so fantastic!
 You can read our Chase Sapphire Preferred review for all the details.